-Award-winning creator Jess Racklyeft shares the inspiration behind her heartwarming new book as author–illustrator, There’s Only One Mum Like You, celebrating the big and small ways that mothers show their love every day.
+Award-winning creator Jess Racklyeft shares the inspiration behind her heartwarming book as author–illustrator, There’s Only One Mum Like You – now in a new deluxe edition – celebrating the big and small ways that mothers show their love every day.

 As the mum of two young kids I’m constantly immersed in wonderful picture books that send us on daily adventures.
 We travel through time (the Jurassic period is a particular favourite at my house!) and to magical worlds of wondrous people and places.

 But it was while reading one particular book for the ninth time that day I decided I wanted to combine a few of these beloved elements with something that also celebrated the hard work of the reader themselves – often a loving parent, family member or carer.

 Mothers, parents and carers have many jobs that are overlooked.
 At times I have felt defined only as ‘Mum’.
 I wanted to remind myself – and readers – that we each care, love and hug in our own particular way.

 There’s Only One Mum Like You is one of the first books I have created as author-illustrator.
 I’m used to working with someone else’s words and building a visual world around the text, so it was intimidating, initially, to be faced with a blank page.
 But Anna Walker shared with me that she begins her author–illustrator books with an image in mind, which made much more sense to me as an illustrator.
 It freed my mind to experiment with doodles and concepts on the page and in that way the story began to come together.

 The chance to be both author and illustrator really means that the book is your oyster!
 I thought of each page as a scene or movie set – from deep underwater, to the jungle canopy, to tobogganing downhill at sunset.
 The horizontal dimensions of the book also gave me a lot of freedom to build some fun rotated scenes to show super long snippets of sky – including letting pigs fly!